 Only a small percentage of students will be interviewed and only if the Entry Clearance Officers have reason to doubt your study intentions.
 Those with the correct documentation, knowledge of the course they have applied to, and with the appropriate finances to support themselves, will not be affected.
 Full details are available to read in our Student Credibility Interviews PDF.

 What if I already have a UK student visa (Tier 4)

 If you got your visa in or after October 2009 you have to apply for a new student visa (Tier 4) to study at the International Study Centre.
 However, if your visa was issued before October 2009 you may only need to notify the UKBA of your change of institution.
 We advise you to check with the International Study Centre where our Student Enrolment Advisers will tell you exactly what to do.

 What happens if I cannot get a visa?

 All payments are refundable in the event that a student is unable to meet visa entry requirements, subject to a visa rejection letter.

 How do I extend my visa?

 You may need to extend your visa at some point during your course.
-Speak to the Head of Centre a month before your visa ends.
-If you have not attended a minimum of 80% of your classes, your request for an extension may be rejected.
+Speak to the Programme Manager a month before your visa ends.
+We will give you a visa extension form, part of which we need to fill in with details of your course, attendance, etc. If you have not attended a minimum of 80% of your classes, your request for an extension may be rejected.